PG-8/ansa-scraper/README.md

 - 23/6/2020 at 5:15 -> In calo contagi e vittime, In Lombardia solo 3 morti
 - 23/6/2020 at 5:30 -> In calo contagi e vittime, In Lombardia solo 3 morti
 - 23/6/2020 at 5:45 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 6:00 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 6:15 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 6:30 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 6:45 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 7:00 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 7:15 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 7:30 -> In calo contagi e vittime, In Lombardia solo 3 morti
+- 23/6/2020 at 7:45 -> In calo contagi e vittime, In Lombardia solo 3 morti